FatemeBameri/subset-selection-algorithms/README.md

 Implementation of a **Coverage-Centric Coreset Sampler** that supports **random**, **monotonic**, and **stratified sampling** strategies.
 This implementation is **adapted from the original code** available on GitHub: [Coverage-Centric Coreset](https://github.com/haizhongzheng/Coverage-centric-coreset-selection/tree/main) and has been integrated into this project.

+### 4. `KMedoidsSampler.py`
+Implementation of a **K-Medoids Sampler** that leverages **GPU acceleration** and **batch-wise distance computation** to efficiently handle large datasets.
+It preserves the property that **medoids are actual data points** and safely manages **tuple or numpy features**, making it suitable for coreset selection in high-dimensional feature spaces.

 ---

 ## Applications
 - Selecting diverse samples for machine learning
 - Data summarization or representative selection
 - Reducing dataset size while maintaining diversity

----